11 Best Things to Keep in a Safe Deposit Box

 Settlement documents including the closing statement detail how much you paid for the property.
 Some of these costs are deductible on your tax return, and proof of the purchase price is essential when you sell and need to calculate taxes on your profit.
 The original property survey can come in handy if a dispute ever arises with a neighbor over property lines.
 The deed showing property ownership is typically recorded by your local government and made available as a public record.
 If you can’t find a needed document related to a home purchase, try contacting your agent or the title company that handled the closing.

-A lost car title could require a visit to your state’s department of motor vehicles.
+If you lose your car title you will have to visit your state’s department of motor vehicles (and that might require an appointment).
 There will be paperwork, a fee and perhaps a long wait time for your number to be called.
 If there are no liens and no changes to the title, you might be able to order a replacement copy online.

 Plans for Your Digital Assets

-Face it, unless we use a password-generating service, we cannot possibly remember all the passwords for all of the online accounts we browse.
-We all have our methods: A Word document, the ability to use your fingerprint to unlock online accounts, or lists sitting in our phone or tucked in our wallets.
+Without a password-generating service, you can’t possibly remember all the passwords for all of the online accounts we browse.
+We all have our workarounds: the ability to use your fingerprint to unlock online accounts, or lists sitting in our phone or tucked in our wallets.
 What about when others truly need to access your accounts in case something happens to you?
 And why is this important?

 If your heirs don’t have access to your online accounts, they can’t manage them or even simply take them down, including your social media accounts, which could still get pinged by others who don’t know you’re gone.